 Don’t wait for schools to help.
 You can guide your child to success!

 After reaching out to the local school district about remediation for my son, I quickly discovered that they weren’t equipped to offer appropriate scientifically-proven remediation for dyslexia.
-That is when I reached out to Dyslexia Reading Solutions for Children in Moline, Illinois, about an hour away from my home.
-We began his twice weekly tutoring journey there in September of 2015.
+That is when I reached out to Dyslexia Reading Solutions for Children in Moline, Illinois, about an hour away from our home.
+We began his twice-weekly tutoring journey there in September of 2015.

-I was offered the opportunity to be trained to implement the Orton-Gilingham method in exchange for volunteering 60 hours of a supervised practicum back to the center.
+I was offered the opportunity to be trained in the Orton-Gilingham method in exchange for volunteering 60 hours of a supervised practicum back to the center.
 I began tutoring my own student while my son was meeting with his own tutor.

 Helping Other Tutors and Parents

 Recently, I have taken a leap into creating YouTube videos that offer a visual aspect to the concepts I teach my students.
-I also offers materials I’ve created on Teachers Pay Teachers.
+I also offer materials I’ve created on Teachers Pay Teachers.
 Along with creating materials and videos, I have developed a timing app, with the help of an app developer, so that my students get the best from each session and other tutors can offer their best to their students.
-The app is also useful to students who need a visual timer to help keep them on track with tasks they need to accomplish.
+The app is also useful to students who have executive function challenged and need a visual timer to help keep them on track.
 I have a passion to help other tutors have easy to access materials to supplement what they are using and tools to make each tutoring session the best it can be.

 Why I’m so Passionate